 Best Black Bean Burger Recipe Ingredients

 I set some strict veggie burger criteria for this recipe: no eggs, no cheese, no oats.
-I really wanted to make it vegan so everyone could enjoy it.
-I didn’t want to use oats because I feel like they make for gummy burgers – I wanted a better texture and a little more protein.
+So everyone could enjoy it, I really wanted to make it vegan.
+But I didn’t want to use oats because I feel like they make for gummy burgers – I wanted a better texture and a little more protein.

 I ended up using these key ingredients: